 The regulations require parents to write a note, send an email via the school website or ring the office explaining the reasons for a pupil's absence or lateness.
 Where there is obviously going to be a prolonged absence of more than two days, the school should be contacted and a message left with the School Secretary.
 A note is still necessary when the pupils return to school.

 If children are away or continually late without explanation from home, parents will be contacted by letter or Truancy Officer.

-Options of reporting your child's absence
+Options for reporting your child's absence

-If your child is away you now have the following options to contact the school - or Report Absence on the school website
+If your child is away you now have the following options to contact the school -

-Phone 267 6939 Ext 205
+Phone 09 267 6939 Ext 205

-Fax 267 3053

-Email admin@leabank.school.nz
+Email attendance@leabank.school.nz

 Text 027 273 4487